 Also of great concern to many lawyers contemplating mediation is whether the process itself might result in an untenable loss of control over the case and the interests of the client.
 Many are worried that a mediator will run roughshod over the attorney or convince his or her client to betray self-interest simply in the name of compromise.

 Therefore, it is incumbent upon the skilled mediator to reinforce the basic fact that regardless of what transpires during the discussion between the parties, the decision as to whether resolution in such a forum is feasible rests entirely with the client.
-The purpose of the process is to solve a problem in a mutually satisfactory way, rather than relinquish power to the frequently unreliable determinations of a judge or jury.
+The purpose of the process is to solve a problem in a mutually satisfactory way, rather than relinquish power to the sometimes unreliable determinations of a judge or jury.

 Often overlooked among the many virtues of mediation is the fact that outcomes achieved through such a process will always be entirely voluntary in nature.
 Both parties to a dispute must agree to have their grievances heard in this manner and will therefore have “bought-in” to the concept of informal, collaborative resolution.